 In the corporate world, employers forcing employees to work overtime is a worrying trend.
-Unless you’re working in a jurisdiction that has tight labour laws, and mandates overtime pay employees can lose their jobs should they not perform to expectations set forward by employers – even if that means working overtime
+Unless you’re working in a jurisdiction that has tight labor laws and mandates overtime pay, employees can lose their jobs should they not perform to expectations set forward by employers – even if that means working overtime.

 If you are an employee who is working overtime without even getting a notice from your employer, wait a bit.
 Did you know your rights and regulations that govern such situations?
-If not, then have a seat and read this article till the end as we are going to talk about everything an employee or even employer needs to know.
+If not, then have a seat and read this article till the end, as we will talk about everything an employee or even employer needs to know.

-Let’s dive into the details of employee rights and overtime regulations to understand this picture more clearly.
+Let’s dive into the details of employee rights and overtime regulations to understand the picture more clearly.

 1.1.
 Understanding Employee Rights and Overtime Regulations

-Working beyond your regular hours (hours you are assigned) which is also called overtime in the corporate world, can be a requirement in many jobs in many situations.
-It doesn’t mean you should ignore the legality and fairness of making you (an employee) overtime without giving notice.
+Working beyond your regular hours (hours you are assigned), also called overtime in the corporate world, can be a requirement in many jobs in many situations.
+It doesn’t mean you should ignore the legality and fairness of making you, an employee, work overtime without giving notice.

-And if you are working overtime as per the requirement of your employee it can be dependent on various factors.
-These factors include whether you are a salaried employee or an hourly workers.
-Also, it depends on the nature of your employment relationships and the industry type you work in.
+And if you are working overtime as per the requirement of your employee, it can be dependent on various factors.
+These factors include whether you are a salaried employee or an hourly worker.
+Also, it depends on the nature of your employment relationships and the type of industry you work in.

 1.2.
 Overtime Laws and Notice Periods

-It’s not that an employer can not ask you to work overtime.
-However, employers are legally required to provide notice to employees before asking or requesting them to work overtime.
+It’s not that an employer cannot ask you to work overtime.
+However, employers are legally required to notify employees before requesting them to work overtime.

 The overtime notice provided to the employees helps them plan their time and make necessary arrangements, especially in cases when they have other commitments outside of work.